 The development community perceives the current “sanitation crisis” to be remedied with water, sanitation and hygiene initiatives.
 While the participatory process of Community-Led Total Sanitation (CLTS) incorporates community involvement, it still imposes globalized sanitation norms and a dominant external worldview.
 Using discourse analysis of the CLTS handbook, I argue that CLTS structurally advocates for continuing local hierarchies, promotes external technologies, enforces the power of outside development facilitation, and creates a new sanitation paradigm.
 Communities continue to resist sanitation development such as CLTS because of its top-down structure.
 I conclude by offering policy recommendations to improve the CLTS process.

 Kasper, Shaina M. Pomerantz, "Conflicting Discourses of Participatory Postdevelopment in Community-Led Total Sanitation" (2013).
-Honors Projects.
+Environmental Studies Honors Projects.
 Paper 9.

 Environmental Health Commons, Environmental Policy Commons, Environmental Public Health Commons, Health Policy Commons, Other Political Science Commons, Other Public Health Commons, Public Health Education and Promotion Commons, Social and Cultural Anthropology Commons, Water Resource Management Commons